zhuhaijun753/algorithm/README.md

 # algorithm
-simple problems on leecode
-,hope can be stronger
+## problems on leetcode, hope can be stronger
+### Including

+- day by day
+- BinarySearch
+- DP
+- Graph
+- Greedy
+- SlidingWindow